 The expedition team paddled down the Blue Nile river for 35 days on stand up paddle boards.
-During the journey the team were able to get to know some of the local communties and found some exciting wildlife.
-The entire journey was filmed and the team are currently in the process of editing a short documentary.
-Once complete the documentary will be previewed at the eleven schools.
+During the journey, the team was able to get to know some of the local communties and found some exciting wildlife.
+The entire journey was filmed and the team is currently in the process of editing a short documentary.
+Once complete, the documentary will be previewed at the eleven schools.

 If you would like to find out more about this exciting project or our Amazing Africa workshops, please contact our education team: email@example.com.